ToreyC31/CyberSecurityAssignments/toreycarroll.md

-Choose 1 of the top 25 that you have personally put in code you used/submitted.
- Do a deep dive on  that CWE (read all about it).
-Write up (at least) three paragraphs on the CWE, how your code was vulnerable to it, and how you could have changed the code to not be vulnerable.

-* Be sure to include:
-  * What it is, in your own words
-  * Some example CVEs
-  * What your personal experience is with it
   * How you could have fixed it (what would you need to have done to not implement this weakness in your code)